 This is as a result of TKH following the same admission criteria as the home university’s academic requirements.

-The Admission Center is now open at North 90 street, Citibank Building, ground floor from 10:00 AM to 4:00 PM on weekdays, and Saturdays from 10:30 AM to 1:30 PM.
+The Admission Center is now open at North 90 street, Citibank Building, ground floor Sunday to Thursday from 10:00 AM to 4:00 PM

 Prospective students can book an appointment by clicking here; walk-ins are on a first-come-first-served basis.

-The application fee is EGP 1,200, but this will be waived for those who apply during the early admission phase which is until the end of April 2019.
+The application fee is EGP 1,200, but this will be waived for those who apply during the early admission phase which is until the June 20th, 2019.

 Our campus is a phased project for a period of 10 years.